OpenDevelopmentMekong/odm-deployment/README.md

 Repository to host utility scripts to add/migrate/update data in the different modules.

+NOTE: This scripts are in a very alpha stage.

 ### scripts

 1. Taxonomy Tags creation script // taxonomy_tag_creation.py